UNIFORM

 controlling order, or a judgment for consolidated arrears of support and

-interest, if any, made pursuant to this section shall be recognized in
+interest, if any, made in accordance with to this section shall be recognized

 2.